 Noise: Noise, however produced, must be kept at a reasonable level and be respectful of the residents of Zeal Monachorum and neighbours of the premises.
 This is particularly important after 11pm.
 Music must never be loud enough obstruct or prevent the hearing of the fire alarm when activated.
 Live or pre-recorded music cannot be played outside the premises or in the grounds at any time unless arranged by the owner.
 The client must abide by the terms of the premises and music licences.
 If music is being played or performed in the premises the client must ensure that the doors and windows of the premises are kept shut at all times.
 If the client wishes the doors and windows to be open they must adjust the level of the music or other noise inside the premises so that the music or other noise does not cause a nuisance or offence to any neighbours or other party that may raise an objection to it.

-Smoking: Smoking is not permitted in any part the premises or in any of the buildings that form part of the premises.
-In the event that evidence of smoking is detected in the premises the owners retain the right to deduct the full amount of the Security Deposit as a consequence of a breach of these terms and conditions.
+Smoking: Smoking is not permitted inside any of the buildings or accommodation that form part of the premises.
+In the event that evidence of smoking is detected inside then the owners retain the right to deduct the full amount of the Security Deposit as a consequence of a breach of these terms and conditions.

 Candles and Open Flames/Fires: candles are not permitted anywhere within the premises unless agreed to in the special conditions of the booking form.
 Any and all candles must be firmly and safely installed within a glass container that is higher than the top of flame.
 Open fires must be safe and secure at all times and shall only be permitted when the client has engaged the services of someone approved by the owners to be present during the entirety of the time during which it has been requested to have open fires.
 Glo-sticks and Glo-containers are not permitted.
 For fire safety, we suggest using LED tea lights easily available online.